 The failure to enroll or meet minimum engagement and weight loss requirements in the CVS Weight Management program will result in denial or termination of coverage of certain weight loss medications.
-Members with questions about the program are encouraged to call 1-800-706-9317 or visit CVS Weight Management, at www.cvsweightcoach.com.
+Members with questions about the program are encouraged to call 1-800-706-9317.

-Why Weight Kentucky: The Why Weight Kentucky program is suspended during the time that the CVS Weight Management pilot program is in effect.
+Why Weight Kentucky: The Why Weight Kentucky program was suspended at the time that the CVS Weight Management Program was implemented.
 Formerly, KEHP would cover certain prescription drugs if you are enrolled in the Why Weight Kentucky program.
 Members in a chronic condition management program that have weight management needs and have expressed an interest in weight loss medications were enrolled.
-Members who call to speak to a representative about the Why Weight Kentucky program will be referred to the CVS Weight Management Pilot Program, described above.
+Members who call to speak to a representative about the Why Weight Kentucky program will be referred to the CVS Weight Management Program, described above.